matthewfcarlson/matthewfcarlson.github.io/content/blog/webdev/vuex-sync-part-1.md

   source: ActionSource,
 }
 ```
 So the payload is either the source itself, or it has a member called source.
 Before we send it off to the server, we set these to null and then send it.
 This is important as on the server, we detect which type it is, and fill it in with the information from the socket JWT auth header.

 ### Server side

 Since this is already getting long, I'll cover the server side in part 2.
 Since normal vuex doesn't run on the server, I implemented a slimmed down version of it that supports most of the same features.

+### The Synced Store

+I'll cover the store itself in part 3.
+There's a common store that implements things like users being added and removed.
+All other stores extend from that store.

 ## Where To Go From Here?